FL1GG/PhishDestroyer/README.md

 ...
 ```

-On the backend of the phishing server the data has been polluted.
+On the backend of the phishing server the data is polluted.